-Read about your upcoming MRI, MR Angiography (MRA), CT & CTA Scan or X-ray can we make these hyper links to the appropriate study? so you know what to expect.
-If you have more questions, read the FAQs or call the center directly.
+To prepare for your diagnostic medical imaging appointment, read about your upcoming MRI, MR Angiography (MRA), CT & CTA Scan or X-ray can we make these hyper links to the appropriate study? so you know what to expect.
+If you have more questions, read the FAQs or call the radiology center directly.

 Results are delivered to your referring physician within 4 business hours.
 Most offices prefer to schedule a follow up appointment at which time the results of your scan will be discussed.
-You should ask your physician prior to having the scan what their office protocol is.
+You should ask your physician prior to having the diagnostic medical imaging scan to learn what their specific office protocol is.

 MRI Specific Questions